 - Use your own product by introducing premium recipes to your blog after building a solid reputation.
 Set up a simple subscription system where people can pay to gain access and download recipes.

 - Ad networks.
 You may start with Google AdSense or Gourmet Ads.
-Ads, however, they require you to have sufficient traffic to earn good returns.
+Ads, however, require you to have sufficient traffic to earn good returns.

 - Affiliate marketing programs.
 A well-known affiliate marketing program is Amazon, whose affiliates have wonderful opportunities to sell out.
+To learn more about affiliate marketing and how to make the most out of it – read this article.

 - Sponsored posts.
 This involves reaching out to a brand and letting them know that you have a good following who are interested in their product.